LucasRoesler/lucasroesler.github.io/_includes/resume.md

 ### Technical
 **Software development**, SAIC, Tucson, Arizona - ** 2013 -- present**

-> - Research and implement new feature detection algorithms in Python and C++ for digital image detection software.
+> - Research and implement new feature detection algorithms in Python and C++.
 > - Create and manage Git hooks to enforce commenting style guidelines and general workflow procedure.
 > - Implement new features for an active website.
 > *Python - Django - C++ - Git*